Industruino/documentation/gsm.md

 # SD card

-The standard SD library included in the Arduino IDE works with the Ethernet module with minor modifications (CS is D4 as standard): for the D21G replace *Serial* by *SerialUSB*.
+The standard SD library included in the Arduino IDE works with the GSM/GPRS module with minor modifications (CS is D4 as standard): for the D21G replace *Serial* by *SerialUSB*.

 # RS232